shaardie/blog.haardiek.org/plotting-sentinel-5p-data.md

 data = s5a.h3_to_point(data)
 ```

+The `resolution` parameter defines the size of the hexagons, with a resolution of 5 partitioning the world into approximately 2 million unique hexagons (for more detailed information, take a look at the [Table of Cell Areas for H3 Resolutions](https://uber.github.io/h3/#/documentation/core-library/resolution-table)).

 So let's compare the number of points in the different sets.

 ![Number of Points](images/plotting-sentinel-5p-data/number-of-points.svg)

-With those techniques we have reduced the number of points in this data and also have limit the total amount of points we have to plot for the whole world to approximately 2 millions.
+With the steps above, we have reduced the number of points in our dataset and also have limited the total amount of points we have to plot for the whole world to approximately 2 millions.

-Our last preparation will be converting the `pandas.core.frame.DataFrame` into a `geopandas.geodataframe.GeoDataFrame` to be able to use the spatial operations and plotting functionality.
+Our last preparation will be converting the `pandas.core.frame.DataFrame` into a `geopandas.geodataframe.GeoDataFrame` to be able to use geopandas' spatial operations and plotting functionality.

 ```python
 import geopandas